Guagua: American colonial era

+Philippine independence

+In November 1959, nine rural barrios (now barangays) of Guagua were granted a 50-year electrification franchise, with the electricity provided by the National Power Corporation.

 At the overthrow of the Marcos dictatorship in 1986, the local government carried out a sustainable development program to address the town's destitute state.
 From its income classification in 1986 as a third-class municipality, Guagua grew to a first-class one.
 Guagua garnered several outstanding citations for its achievement, including of several "Most Outstanding LGU" awards.

 Guagua was severely devastated by the eruption of Mount Pinatubo in 1991.

 Geography

+Guagua is bounded on the north by the towns of Bacolor and Santa Rita; on the south by the towns of Sasmuan and Lubao; on the east, Macabebe and Sasmuan; and on the west, Porac and Floridablanca.

+It is 10 km from the capital city of San Fernando, 27 km from Angeles City, 76 km from Metro Manila, and 1 km from Bacolor.

 Topography

 The town is mostly flat and is suitable to any kind of development; agricultural, industrial, commercial and others.
 It is only a meter above sea level.

 Soil type

 In general, the soils of Guagua are of recent alluvial origin consisting of fine sand, silt loam and hydrosol.
 The average chemical analysis of its top soils is : nitrogen, 0.02 to 0.1; phosphorus, 0.06 to 0.28; potassium, 0.46 to 1.74; organic carbon, 0.41 to 3.02; and pH value (acidity and alkalinity), 5.61 to 6.99.